etp404/vocabinator/README.md

 Todo list
 In core I have some JSON files for tests.
 The only way I could get tests to find them was to put them in production resources.
 I'm fairly sure there's a solution to this, but wanted to move on for now.
+HttpResponseGetter - this actually contains the api url.
+Maybe should take URL and the only bit that wouldn't be tested with be the network call.